What Is a Transgender Phase?

 “When someone is allowed to represent their authentic gender it comes as a huge relief and is in fact an intervention.
 If a child or an adolescent or an adult feels that they have to make a course correction down the line, it’s really important for them to feel able to do so, and it should be embraced as much as we would embrace the asserted gender the first time.”

-The evidence overwhelmingly supports an affirmative care model, which for the parent and community of a young trans child, simply means allowing them to express their identity.
-To attempt to suppress the identity of a trans person is a form of conversion therapy.
+The evidence overwhelmingly supports an affirmative care model, which for the parent and community of a young transgender child, simply means allowing them to express their identity.
+To attempt to suppress the identity of a transgender person is a form of conversion therapy and that it’s wrong to look at it like a transgender phase.

 Dr Michelle Telfer is Associate Professor and Paediatrician at The Royal Children’s Hospital in Melbourne, Australia.
 Dr Telfer was involved in the creation of the world’s first set of clinical guidelines for the treatment of transgender adolescence: The Australian Standards of Care in 2018.